wilsonliaows/docs/connectors/salesforce.md

 In a Workato recipe, the scheduled object query trigger will run SOQL queries with the following basic syntax: SELECT (list of fields) FROM (an object) WHERE (filter statements/sorting).

 The recipe will automatically handle the SELECT FROM portion of your query.
 It will SELECT all fields FROM the object you choose from the pick list.
 For optional clauses, the trigger currently only supports WHERE conditions.
-For a list of standard fields for major Salesforce objects, see: Salesforce Fields Reference
+For a list of standard fields for major Salesforce objects, see: [Salesforce Fields Reference](https://developer.salesforce.com/docs/atlas.en-us.sfFieldRef.meta/sfFieldRef/salesforce_field_reference.htm).

 ### Inputting SOQL WHERE Conditions (Syntax):
 The WHERE clause follows field expression syntax.
-A **fieldExpression** is defined as follows: fieldName comparisonOperator value.
+A **fieldExpression** is defined as follows: <fieldName> <comparisonOperator> <value>.
 **Comparison operators:**
 Comparison operators include the following: =, !=, <, <=, >, >=, LIKE, IN, NOT IN, INCLUDES, and EXCLUDES.
 Here is a simple example following fieldExpression syntax:
 ![SOQL-1](/assets/images/salesforce-docs/salesforce-soql-example-1.png)
-For detailed information on how to use each comparison operator, see: Comparison Operators.
+For detailed information on how to use each comparison operator, see: [Comparison Operators](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_comparisonoperators.htm).
 **Logical operators:**
 Multiple field expressions can be joined using logical operators.
 These include: AND, OR, and NOT.
 The basic syntax is as follows: fieldExpressionX **AND** fieldExpressionY /